Neural Luenberger state observer for nonautonomous nonlinear systems: Preliminaries and problem settings

-In this paper, we design an observer for system \eqref{eq: Input-Affine Dynamic System}, via the Luenberger-like methodology.
-We first introduce the autonomous case (i.e., $u(t)\equiv 0$) to construct the theoretical framework, subsequently extending these results to systems with manipulated inputs. \remark{Assumption \ref{Assum:deltaISS} is introduced to ensure bounded incremental behavior of the plant in the presence of manipulated inputs, as the proposed framework does not involve controller synthesis or input optimization to enforce stability.
+\end{assumption}\remark{Assumption \ref{Assum:deltaISS} is introduced to ensure bounded incremental behavior of the plant in the presence of manipulated inputs, as the proposed framework does not involve controller synthesis or input optimization to enforce stability.
 While $\delta$ISS is difficult to verify exactly from data in a model-free setting, it serves as a standard condition on the system's suitability for learning-based techniques.
 In practice, $\delta$ISS-like behavior may be empirically assessed by evaluating the sensitivity of state trajectories to perturbations in initial conditions and bounded input variations.}

+In this paper, we design an observer for system \eqref{eq: Input-Affine Dynamic System}, via the Luenberger-like methodology.
+We first introduce the autonomous case (i.e., $u(t)\equiv 0$) to construct the theoretical framework, subsequently extending these results to systems with manipulated inputs.